Jenjimenez/tech-writing-portfolio/user-guide.md

-# Knowledge Base Article: How to Use Whatfix for Onboarding New Users
+# User Guide: How to Use Whatfix for Onboarding New Users

 _Last Edit: 3/2025_